Curbeloi/DocToTalk/README.md

 # DocToTalk Flet app

-An example of a Flet app Documento Talk.
+An example of a Flet app  using llama_ccp library and small models from huggingface.
+This  app allows the user to upload the documents in pdf format and talk to this doc using Artificial Intelligence.

 # To run the app: